gbizotto/albums/README.md

 * "Column" is the default flexDirection.

 In a row direction (`flexDirection: 'row'`) of fields:
+- Similar to LinearLayout, orientation horizontal in Android.
 - Default: aligns on the top left.
 - flex-start: default
 - flex-end: : aligns on the bottom left.